boning-w/bahoot/README.md

 npm install express
 ```

-## Day 2

-- [x] Connect frontend and backend, i.e. frontend can make a request to backend and get a response successfully.
+3. Connect frontend and backend, i.e. frontend can make a request to backend and get a response successfully.

-- [ ]
+4. Write a frontend unit test to test the `apiTest` api call.
+5. Write a e2e test to test the route `/test`
+6.